 This is also a reason that having mixed ages groups, like our typical homeschool families and groups, can be so beneficial.
 Younger kids are always seeing how older kids are reasoning out bigger problems and can begin to mirror that back at relatively young ages.
 If you’ve ever had your child repeat something you wished they hadn’t, you know all too well about the ability of little kids to mimic.

 So, with that being said, the best way to create critical thinkers is to create an atmosphere that supports problem-solving.
 This can be done organically with chores around the house, in our academic lessons, and in various games that use strategy as a central component.

 Chores always seem to create a perfect environment for the creation of problems.
 It doesn’t matter how many chore lists and job charts you make, a problem can always be created, I mean found.
 Our go-to in these numerous situations with four kids is, figure it out.
 Emphasis intended.

 It is easy to see problems.
 That is the first step, but now we ask our kids to figure out solutions.
 You can’t reach it?
 Get a stool.
 You don’t know where it goes?
 Create a basket or pile and put things that you don’t know where they go there while you continue to do everything else.
 Toilet clogged?
 Well, that is a different thing, but you see the point.

 Evaluating and problem-solving are essential to the development of critical thinking and logic skills.

 Academic Lessons & Critical Thinking

 Everyone loves a good mystery.
-It can turn boring academic lessons into something exciting, and when our brains are excited we are learning more. win=win.
-I like to include both logic puzzles and academic escape rooms into our homeschool.
+It can turn boring academic lessons into something exciting, and when our brains are excited we are learning more.
+Win=Win.
+I like to include both logic puzzles and academic escape rooms in our homeschool.
 Leading questions can even start the ball rolling.
 Remember again to keep the kids’ ages in mind.
 Logic is a skill that develops over time to create strong critical thinkers.

 Critical Thinking Games